iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 ## Stochastic Dynamic Programming

 Until now, we've only dealt with deterministic processes.
-Life, on the other side, is full of uncertainty and, as a good applied field, dynamic programming was created from its inception to deal with stochastic settings.
+Life, on the other hand, is full of uncertainty and, as a good applied field, dynamic programming was created from its inception to deal with stochastic settings.

 We call a state machine where the transitions $T(s, a)$ and costs $c(s, a)$